rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 This is almost always a build-plate leveling issue.
 Make sure your leveling is 100% correct before attempting these other solutions.

-·  Clean the build-plate carefully with IPA or other solvents.
-Dry before use.
+·  Preheat or warm the resin, you can use a hairdryer or heating pad on most bottles to gently heat the resin to 22~30°C.

 ·  Shake your resin in the bottle well before using it.
 Resin already in the vat may have settled and need to be stirred.

-·  Preheat or warm the resin, you can use a hairdryer or heating pad on most bottles to gently heat the resin to 20~30°C.
+·  Clean the build-plate carefully with IPA or other solvents - dry before use.

 ·  Preheat the build-plate, same as the resin.